How to Setup Email Receivers for User-defined Projects in RHOCP 4?

 Issue

-- We have enabled monitoring for user-defined projects, Alerts are also getting triggered but the notifications are not being sent to the email address configured.
+- Monitoring is enabled for user-defined projects, alerts are also getting triggered but the notifications are not being sent to the email address configured.

 Resolution